jasonarccsf/cloudlab-drupal-migration/README.md

 # Cloudlab - Drupal Migration

-An experiment to provision a Drupal ec2 instance, export a pantheon site, and import the site into the database.
+An experiment to provision a Drupal lightsail server (basically a simplified EC2 instance), export a pantheon site, and import the site into the database.

 ## Prerequisites